 Robert's son, Sgt.
-Robert Bassett bought part of the Hawley Purchase in derby in 1716.
+Robert Bassett bought part of the Hawley Purchase in Derby in 1716.
 One parcel at the foot of Great Hill on Silver Hill Road was known as the Bassett Farm and three more pieces were on Great Hill.
-Thee farm passed down the male side of the Bassett Family for generations, and was sold in 1926 when William Bassett Sr. and his ?ve siblings moved o? the farm.
+The farm passed down the male side of the Bassett Family for generations, and was sold in 1926 when William (Bill) Bassett Sr. and his siblings moved.

 Unfortunately, Bill became ill in 1955 and was never able to return to work full time.
 His older brother, Harry who was working for him as head of manufacturing, stepped in and ran the company very successfully as president until 1976 when he became Chairman of the Board.

 Like his brother Bill, Harry was also very generous and believed as Bill did, that it was the good Valley people that helped the company become a success.
 Harry was involved in many civic organizations, including the Valley Chamber, Griffin Hospital, Boy Scouts, and Junior Achievement.
 He established the very first Valley Foundation with the Valley Chamber of Commerce as fiduciary agent.
 Even though the initial Foundation did not work out as he would have liked, Harry felt that it was essential to find long- term ways to support the non-profits throughout the Valley.

 Both Bill and Harry set a tone for the company of giving back to the community.
 That philosophy continues today.
 In 2005, Mr. Bassett 's son (a founding member of the board of directors for the Valley Community Foundation), William C. Bassett, along with his wife Judy, and their children, Lynne, Betsy, and Bill carried on the Bassett tradition of giving by starting the Bassett Family Fund at the Valley Community Foundation.